 You apply for one of our Foundation Years the same way you would apply for an undergraduate degree, by submitting your application through UCAS (Universities and Colleges Admission Service).
 UCAS will process your UK university application and will send your application to us to consider your academic and personal profile before making you an offer.

 We recommend that you submit your application as soon as possible once you’ve decided that a Foundation Year is right for you.
 There are a range of useful videos about how best to complete your application on the UCAS site.
 We’ve also got some great tips on applying for university on our undergraduate blog and have put together some advice on writing your personal statement.

 Our Foundation Years have their own unique UCAS codes, make sure you choose the correct code as well as the right institution codes when you fill in your application.
 Our institution code is B50.

 Why choose a Foundation Year?

 - Adapt to life at university and a different way of learning as you transition to degree-level study

-- Gain a strong foundation of knowledge and experience in science or business and management, so you're ready to successfully complete a full degree.
+- Gain a strong foundation of knowledge and experience in science or business and management, so that on successful completion of the Foundation Year you're ready to start a full degree.